Wilkinson Award

-The Wilkinson Award for Residential Architecture, Houses (New) is an Australian architecture award presented by the New South Wales Chapter of the Australian Institute of Architects and was first awarded in 1961.
-The award recognises excellence in new residential buildings built in New South Wales, Australia, often for freestanding houses, but at times awarded multiresidential projects and alterations and additions.
-Since 2005 it has only been presented to new houses with separate awards established for multiresidential and alteration and addition projects.
+The Wilkinson Award for Residential Architecture, Houses (New) is an Australian architecture award presented by the New South Wales Chapter of the Australian Institute of Architects.
+First presented in 1961, the award recognises excellence in new residential buildings built in New South Wales, Australia, often for freestanding houses, but on occasion it has been awarded to multiresidential projects and alterations and additions.
+Since 2005 it has only been presented to new houses, with separate awards categories established for multiresidential and alteration and addition projects.